hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

 }
 ```

 1. Set key `app.site.copy-to` to `s3:$bucket/$path`.
 If your `app.site.base-url` has a host ending with `.s3.amazonaws.com`, you don't need to set the value of `app.site.copy-to`, as Conveyor can infer the correct value.
-We recommend that you use [CloudFront](https://aws.amazon.com/cloudfront/) instead of serving directly from your S3 bucket, though, as CloudFront provides a proper CDN that will make your downloads lower latency and faster.
 2. Set `app.site.s3.region` to the appropriate region for your S3 bucket.
 3. Set `app.site.s3.access-key-id` and `app.site.s3.secret-access-key` with the details of your [AWS programmatic access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).

-As seen it the example above, you can configure Conveyor to retrieve those from environment variables by using the syntax `${env.NAME_OF_VARIABLE}`, so you don't have to store your credentials in the Conveyor config file.

-That's it!
-To upgrade your users just run `conveyor make copied-site` on newer versions of your app.
-The auto-update engines will be checking the metadata files on whatever your latest release is to discover what to download.
+Now running `conveyor make copied-site` will build and upload the app to your S3 bucket.

 !!! warning "S3 URLs"
     Windows updates will fail when using the default static serving endpoint (e.g. `https://bucketname.s3-website-us-east-1.amazonaws.com/`).
 Use the object URL that ends in `.s3.amazonaws.com` instead (e.g. `https://bucketname.s3.amazonaws.com/`).